footios/burger/README.md

 ### commit: using every

 In this case, we paused the video, and we tried to find a solution, for if there are no ingredients selected.
-So we used the every method, instead of the reduce.
+So in the Burger.js we used the every method, instead of the reduce.

+### commit: using reduce